 There are also great bars to sample local micro-brews, cool speakeasy-style places to hear the latest local bands, and a great new wave of decidedly stylish but UN-stuffy joints with better than average mixologists at the helm.

-No matter what kind of nightlife (or day drinking…) you’re looking for, we’ve pretty much got it covered.
+No matter what kind of nightlife (or day drinking…) you’re looking for, we’ve pretty much got you covered.

 Best New Cozumel Cocktail Bars for Some Highbrow Highballs

 Tropical vacations don’t have to be all neon “yards” and shooters.
-In fact, they can be quite classy if done right.
+In fact, they can be quite classy and chill, if done right.

 And in this case, I’m talking about highball drinks served up in charming settings with a few modern amenities, including more attention to seasonal and sustainable ingredients.

 These aren’t your typical rum punches or daiquiris either.
-They’re made with quality spirits like tequila, mezcal, gin, vodka, bourbon, scotch, etc., mixed with premium juices and garnishes.
+They’re made with quality spirits like high-end tequila, artisanal mezcal, gin, vodka, bourbon, scotch, etc., mixed with premium fresh juices and garnishes.